onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `inputs` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values
+| `inputs` | variadic of tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values

 #### Results: